Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Do general partnerships need to be registered?

 A general partnership is different to a limited company or Limited Liability Partnership (LLP) in that it doesn’t register at Companies House.
-Instead, the nominated partner (the partner responsible for admin) must register the partnership with HMRC.
+Instead, the nominated partner (the partner responsible for admin) must register the partnership for Self Assessment with HMRC.

 Read our Guide to General Partnerships for more details about setting up.